Boakye-20/vouchly/docs/business-and-logic-overview.md

 ### Starting Score
 - **All users start with 80 points** (fair baseline)
 - **Range: 0-100** (enforced by system)
+- **Precision:** Scores are stored as integers, rounded to nearest whole number

 ### Score Changes by Event Type